PaulSudoZA/ProjectHatch/README.md

 ## Disclaimer

-⚖️ This is experimental software provided "as-is" under the MIT License.
+⚖️ This is experimental software provided "as-is" under the AGPLv3 License.

 - No warranty or guarantees
 - May incur API costs (you control budget)